skycoin/skycoin/src/api/README.md

 * `INSECURE_WALLET_SEED` - This is the `/api/v1/wallet/seed` endpoint, used to decrypt and return the seed from an encrypted wallet.
 It is only intended for use by the desktop client.
 * `DEPRECATED_WALLET_SPEND` - This is the `/api/v1/wallet/spend` method which is deprecated and will be removed

+## Authentication

+Authentication can be enabled with the `-web-interface-username` and `-web-interface-password` options.
+The username and password should be provided in an `Authorization: Basic` header.

+Authentication can only be enabled when using HTTPS with `-web-interface-https`, unless `-web-interface-plaintext-auth` is enabled.

 <!-- MarkdownTOC autolink="true" bracket="round" levels="1,2,3,4,5" -->

 - [CSRF](#csrf)